 Students are classified when grades are posted at the end of each term.

-Sophomores-7 course credits completed.
+Classification is based on the number of course credits completed.

+- Sophomores-7 completed course credits.

-- Juniors-16 course credits completed. - Seniors-24 course credits completed.
+- Juniors-16 completed course credits.

+- Seniors-24 completed course credits.

 ASSESSMENT OF PREVIOUS LEARNING (APL) PROGRAM